mem48/geocompr/main.md

 <!-- ``` -->
 <!-- 4.
 Exercises about additional select and filter helper functions (one_of; between, is.na, near, etc.) -->
 <!-- Attribute aggregation -->
-4. What was the total population in 2015 in the `us_states` database?
+4. What was the total population in 2015 in the `us_states` dataset?
 What was the minimum and maximum total population in 2015?
 <!-- ```{r} -->
 <!-- us_states %>% summarize(total_pop = sum(total_pop_15),  -->
 <!--                         min_pop = min(total_pop_15),  -->